-The mandate of the HRCG Committee, which describes the responsibilities, powers and operation of the nominating committee can be promptly provided upon written request or found at Appendix I of this Circular.
+The mandate of the HRCG Committee, which describes the responsibilities, powers and operation of the nominating committee can be promptly provided upon written request or found

 7. Compensation

 (a) Describe the process by which the Board determines the compensation for the issuer's Directors and officers.